 “I’se stayed wid my fo’ks ’til I’se mai’ied an’ den stayed on de plantation.
 My husband rented land f’om de marster Hearne an’ farmed on shares.
 My two chilluns am bo’n on de place.
 My fo’ks wo’ked land, an’ my mammy wo’ked fo’ de marster as de cook an’ de nurse fo’ de marster’s chilluns.
 De chilluns always call my mammy ‘Black Mammy.’
 Dey sho think de world ob her.
 Deys go to her fo’ ever’thing an’ wid all dere troubles.
 She raised all fouah ob de chilluns.”

 By the time Hattie was interviewed in 1937 the grocery store next door had closed.

-This is Hattie’s entry in the 1940 census, when she was eighty-five.
-Note that in the far-right column she lists a zero for years of education.
+This is Hattie’s entry in the 1940 census, taken on April 9 when she was eighty-five.
+Note that one family member retained the “Hearne” surname.
+Also note that in the far-right column Hattie listed a zero for years of education.
 She was the only person on that census sheet who listed zero years of education.